-Melatonin is a hormone that the pineal gland in the brain produces.
-People can also take it as a natural or synthetic supplement to promote restful sleep.
+Melatonin is a hormone the pineal gland in the brain produces which helps maintain circadian rhythms.
+It is also available as a natural or synthetic supplement to promote restful sleep.

 Melatonin fulfills many functions in the body, but it is mostly known for maintaining circadian rhythms.
 The circadian rhythm is the body’s internal clock.
 It tells the body when to sleep, and when to wake.

 In humans, the circadian “clock” is in the suprachiasmatic nucleus (SCN) area of the brain.
 Using the daily pattern of light and dark, the SCN creates and maintains a regular sleep and wake cycle.

 Information about light levels reaches the SCN and then passes to the pineal gland deep in the center of the brain.
 The pineal gland releases melatonin at night and blocks its release during daylight.

 Some foods contain melatonin.
 It is also available as a supplement in pill or gummy form.

 In this article, we will look at melatonin’s role in the body, why people take melatonin pills, and whether it causes any adverse effects.